Association for the Accreditation

 4. If the researcher is conducting a study of special interest to the Office of Research and Evaluation (ORE) but the study is not a joint project involving ORE, the researcher may be asked to provide ORE with the computerized research data, not identifiable to individual participants, accompanied by detailed documentation.
 These arrangements must be negotiated prior to the beginning of the data collection phase of the project.

-1. For studies in which information about a participant's information will be included in the participant's VA medical record, information must be given to prospective participants as part of the consent process that information regarding study participation will be included in the medical record.
+1. For studies in which information about the participant’s participation will be included in the participant’s VHA medical record, information must be given to the prospective participants as part of the informed consent process that information regarding study participation will be included in the medical record.

 Common types of materials that may be used to meet the element